M-Elsayed9/Java-Introduction/HW.8/Sample txt file/README.txt

-Instructions for running program1:
+Instructions for running Word count program:

 -download the source file "WordCount.java"
--run the command javac WordCount.java
+-download the sample txt file "README" into the same folder -run the command javac WordCount.java
--run the command "java WordCount" followed by the text file name with the .txt extension
+-run the command java WordCount "followed by the text file name with the .txt extension"
-E.G: java WordCount README.txt (both files must be in the same folder) or the desired text file location directory.
+E.g: java WordCount README.txt (both files must be in the same folder) or the desired text file location directory.
 E.g java WordCount :/mnt/c/Users/HW8/src/README.txt
+-repeat the process for any text file to get the Word count -refer to the logs folder for more info on how to run the program

-Instructions for running program 2:
+Instructions for running the calculator program:

 -download the source file "Calculator.java"
 -run the command javac Calculator.java
 -run the command java Calculator
--Enter the operator and the operands values as prompted on the screen -if you enter invalid input you have to reenter the operator as prompted -Enter 0 if you wish to exit
+-Enter the operator and the operand values as prompted on the screen -if you enter an invalid input you have to reenter the operator as prompted or enter 0 if you wish to exit

-Homework 8
+-Homework 8

 Program1:
 Write a word count program.
 Write a program that takes the name of text file(s) from the command line